MelffyBunilla/Emrakul/README.md

   colorpie_link        Get the links to the current Mechanical Color Pie Articles
 Misc:
-  hello                Only works if you are one of the chosen ones. addme                The link to add Bolas to your Discord server. remove_news_channel  !remove_news_channel: Remove news channel.
+  hello                Only works if you are one of the chosen ones. addme                The link to add Emrakul to your Discord server. remove_news_channel  !remove_news_channel: Remove news channel.
 (Manage Channels Permission required) add_news_channel     !add_news_channel {Channel ID} {optional: Tag}: Add news channel.
 (Right click a channel, then click 'Copy ID') (Manage Channels Permission required) updates              Get the current updates on the Emrakul bot.